-Mental illness is the third most common disability in the Philippines.
-Around 6 million Filipinos are estimated to live with depression and/or anxiety, making the Philippines the country with the third highest rate of mental health problems in the Western Pacific Region (WHO, 2017).
+Mental illness ranks as the third most prevalent disability in the Philippines.
+It is estimated that approximately 6 million Filipinos live with depression and/or anxiety, positioning the country with the third highest rate of mental health issues in the Western Pacific Region (WHO, 2017).

-Mental disorders are also about twice as prevalent among indigent people.
-Despite their necessity for mental health services, indigent families are least likely to have access to quality mental health care (Patel, V. et al., 1999).
-Additional barriers cited by Filipinos include financial difficulty and the inaccessibility of services (Martinez, A. et al., 2020).
+Moreover, mental disorders are approximately twice as common among impoverished populations.
+Despite the pressing need for mental health services, indigent families often lack access to quality care (Patel, V. et al., 1999).
+Additional barriers reported by Filipinos include financial constraints and the inaccessibility of services (Martinez, A. et al., 2020).

-With this, DFS is taking a leading role in an effort to bridge the gap and provide accessibility to the mental health needs and concerns of children and families experiencing financial difficulties.
-DFS aims to provide quality services through our licensed psychologists and psychiatrists to provide access to mental health care for every Juan.
+In response to these challenges, DFS is taking a proactive role in bridging the gap and enhancing access to mental health care for children and families facing financial hardships.
+Our objective is to provide high-quality services through our licensed psychologists and psychiatrists, ensuring that mental health care is accessible to every Juan.

 Underprivileged and Homeless Citizens (RA 7279)